When did running get so complicated?

 Hill workouts can be done through hard, short sprints up (or down) a hill, or by running a sustained, gradual hill.

-- Short Hill Repeats: 8 hill sprint repeats with light jog back down to rest, following a 3-mile easy run.
+- Short Hill Sprints: 8 hill sprint repeats with light jog back down to rest, following a 3-mile easy run.
 This type of hill repeat will build explosive strength in the legs, and teach you how to attack shorter hills during a race.

 - Sustained Hill Repeats: 5 x half-mile hill climbs on a gradual incline with easy run back down to rest.
 This is perfect when training for a hilly race, and builds endurance and strength on climbs and flats.